 The increase of \$12.6 million in the Total Property Portfolio is comprised of increases and decreases within the five categories that represent our Total Property Portfolio.
-Rental revenue from Properties Placed In-Service increased approximately \$12.6 million, Same Property Portfolio increased approximately \$6.5 million, Properties Sold decreased approximately \$6.0 million and Properties Repositioned decreased approximately \$0.5 million.
+Rental revenue from Properties Placed In-Service increased approximately \$12.6 million, Same Property Portfolio increased approximately \$6.5 million, Properties Sold decreased approximately \$6.0 million, and Properties Repositioned decreased approximately \$0.5 million.

-The increase in rental revenues from Properties Placed In-Service relates to placing Times Square Tower and New Dominion Technology Park, Building Two in-service during the third quarter of 2004, as detailed below.
+The increase in rental revenue from Properties Placed In-Service relates to placing Times Square Tower and New Dominion Technology Park, Building Two in-service during the third quarter of 2004, as detailed below.

+Rental Revenue for the three months ended June 30,

+Property Date Placed in Service 2005 2004 Change

+(in thousands)

-ended June 30, Property Date Placed in Service 2005 2004 Change (in thousands) Times Square Tower 3 rd Quarter 2004 \$ 17,072 \$ 6,870 \$ 10,202 New Dominion Technology Park, Building Two 3 rd Quarter 2004 2,381 2,381 Total \$ 19,453 \$ 6,870 \$ 12,583
+Times Square Tower 3rd Quarter 2004 \$ 17,072 \$ 6,870 \$ 10,202

+New Dominion Technology Park,

+Building Two 3rd Quarter 2004 2,381 2,381

+-

+Total \$ 19,453 \$ 6,870 \$ 12,583